Stargate: Atlantis

+Universe

-UniverseStargate Universe is the third live-action Stargate series, and premiered on October 2, 2009.
+Stargate Universe is the third live-action Stargate series, and premiered on October 2, 2009.
 The series was pitched to the Sci Fi Channel in the fall of 2007, just before the writer's strike – which put a hold on the project.
 "The pitch was received very well," according to Stargate Atlantis co-creator Brad Wright.
 Sci Fi Channel ordered Universe after announcing the cancellation of Stargate Atlantis.
 Syfy announced on December 16, 2010, that they would not pick the show up for a third season.
 The final episode aired May 9, 2011.

-After the events of Stargate Atlantis, research into the Stargate's 9th and final chevron leads to an expedition being stranded several billion light years from earth on board an Ancient ship called Destiny which has been traveling through the universe unmanned for millions of years.
+The shows focuses on an expedition being stranded several billion light years from Earth on board an Ancient ship called Destiny, which has been traveling through the universe uncrewed for millions of years.
 The show follows the crew as they struggle to survive on board Destiny with no apparent way home.
 The show was intended to have a darker tone than its predecessors and delve more into the humanity of the characters and their relationships with each other.

-The Ark of Truth, Continuum & Children of the GodsStargate: The Ark of Truth is a direct-to-DVD movie written and directed by Robert C. Cooper.
-The film is the conclusion of Stargate SG-1's Ori arc, and picks up after the SG-1 series finale, but takes place before the fourth season of Stargate Atlantis.
-The Ark of Truth was released as a Region1 DVD release on March 11, 2008.
-Sky One has broadcast the film on March 24, 2008, to be followed by the Region2 DVD release on April 28, 2008, with the Region4 DVD release on April 9, 2008.Stargate: Continuum is a direct-to-DVD movie written by Brad Wright and directed by Martin Wood.
-Some scenes for this movie were already shot at the end of March 2007, but the original start date was set for May 22 at Vancouver's Bridge Studios.
-The production budget was $7million.
-The movie was released on DVD and Blu-ray Disc on July 29, 2008.
-The Region4 DVD was released on August 6, 2008 with the Region2 DVD released on August 18, 2008; followed by possible TV broadcasts.
-The film is a time-travel adventure and is the second sequel to Stargate SG-1, after Stargate: The Ark of Truth.Stargate: Children of the Gods is a direct-to-DVD movie written by Jonathan Glassner and Brad Wright and directed by Mario Azzopardi.